giacoballoccu/giacoballoccu/README.md

 ### Hi there 👋

 I'm a PhD student at University of Cagliari (UniCa) and my research interest lay in Recommender Systems and end-user Explainability tecniques.
-I'm currently working on generating explanations based on Language Models outputs.
+I'm currently working on designing end-to-end Language Models for Explainable Recommendation.
 Previously I mostly worked with Knowledge-Aware Recommender Systems and Path Reasoning methods.

 I'm teaching assistant of Algorithm and Data Structure in my University and I previously interned for 4 months at Amazon as Applied Scientist in the Targeting Science Ads team.